Sushil Kumar: Awards, rewards and recognition

-Controversies
+Criminal case and Controversies

 The Delhi Police arrested Sushil Kumar in connection with the murder of former junior national wrestling champion Sagar Dhankhar during a brawl in the Chhatrasal Stadium on 4 May 2021.
-After arresting Kumar, Delhi Police presented him in Rohini court and the court ordered a six-day remand of Kumar to Delhi police.
+After arresting Kumar, Delhi Police presented him at the Rohini District Court where he was placed in a six-day remand.
 In October 2021, a judge ordered Kumar continue to be held without bail.
 The decision was reached after arguments from both sides, and a review of evidence from the prosecution, including a video taken by an alleged accomplice of a man purported to be Kumar engaged in the attack.
+In March 2025, the Delhi High Court granted regular bail to Kumar, citing his prolonged incarceration and the absence of direct evidence linking him to the murder.
+In July 2025, after being granted bail, Sushil Kumar officially resumed duty with Northern Railway, where he is currently serving as Senior Commercial Manager.
+On 13 August 2025, the Supreme Court of India cancelled Kumar’s bail over concerns of witness intimidation and trial interference, directing him to surrender within a week.